 Denice Morgan is an Educator/Kaiako and teaches in the Early Childhood programme.
 Wales is Denice’s homeland, however she gained her BEd, DipTchg (ECE) in Aotearoa.
 After gaining her qualifications in education she became an early childhood teacher/supervisor in Aotearoa before returning to Wales.

-After gaining her MA (Educational Drama) Denice returned to Aotearoa and joined the BTI Teacher Education team, where she has been able to develop her passion for prayer, early childhood education, drama, and cultural sustainability.
-She has taught in Papua New Guinea (PNG) and has a role within the School of Teacher Education to continue to strengthen our Pasifika partnerships, which she hopes will honour all our partnerships.
+After completing her MA, Denice returned to Aotearoa and joined the BTI Teacher Education team.
+In this role, she has further developed her interests in early childhood education, educational drama, and cultural sustainability.
+She has also taught in Papua New Guinea and contributes to strengthening Pasifika partnerships within the School of Teacher Education, with a focus on developing and maintaining collaborative relationships.

 Areas of Expertise